alexamies/buddhist-dictionary/data/dictionary/corpus-readme.txt

-Explanation of corpus.txt, phrases.txt, and pos_penn.txt files
+Explanation of files used by Python programs.
+See dictionary.ddl for other tables.

 corpus.txt
 ===============================================================================